Crowned eagle: Description

 The tarsus is of a modest length for a raptor of its size, at 8.5–10.3 cm, and is clearly shorter than that of martial eagle.
 However, the feet and legs are visibly thicker and heavier than those of the martial eagle and the talons are apparently quite massive in both length and width.
 While few comprehensive measurements of the talon size of wild crowned eagles are known, one female museum specimen reportedly had a hallux-claw (or hind claw, which is the largest talon on accipitrids) of 6.2 cm, while another female was measured at 5 years of age, the age of sexual maturity, 5.74 cm in the hallux-claw and an adult male measured 4.9 cm.
 In South Africa, hallux-claw length averaged 52.4 mm in 5 males and 60 mm in 7 females with a range in both of 48.6 to 61.4 mm.
-These figures put their talon size as around the same size as the largest golden eagles and close to those of a mid-sized harpy eagle.
+These figures put their talon size as around the same size as the largest golden eagles and half the size of a harpy eagle.
 Some captive crowned eagles have been credited with a hallux-claw length of up to 10 cm, although, much like a single report of captive harpy eagles with a 13 cm hallux-claw, no such outsized talons are known to have been confirmed.
 In a small sampling of large, forest-dwelling raptors, the front-left talon of the crowned eagle, at 4.74 cm, was around one cm less than that of a harpy eagle or the huge, recently extinct Haast's eagle (Hieraaetus moorei) and slightly smaller than those of the Philippine eagle (Pithecophaga jefferyi).
 Considering a big female of these species can weigh up to twice as much as an average crowned eagle may illustrate the relative largeness of the crowned eagle's talons.